 Getting Help From Us

-Our inpatient treatment center for meth addiction and related disorders (like depression and trauma) is located in Tukwila which allows for us to serve residents from all over Seattle, including Renton, Burien, and Des Moines.
+Our inpatient treatment center for meth addiction and related disorders (like depression and trauma) is located in Tukwila near Seattle, Washington which allows for us to serve residents from all over SeaTac, including Renton, Burien, and Des Moines.
 Our treatment center is staffed 24 hours a day by admissions counselors who are standing by to answer your questions.
 Call us today.